NevilPatel01/multilingual-chat-app/Readme.md

 VoiceAI is an intuitive and interactive Android application built with Kotlin that allows users to communicate with OpenAI's powerful language models using voice commands.
 With support for **multiple languages**, **real-time transcription**, and **text-to-speech responses**, VoiceAI provides a seamless conversational experience.

----

 ## Features ✨

 - **Multi-Language Support** 🌍
-  Speak and receive responses in multiple languages, including English, Hindi, Spanish, and French.
+  Speak and receive responses in multiple languages (40+), including English, Hindi, Spanish, and French.

 - **Voice Recording** 🎙️
   Record your voice with a single tap and convert it to text using OpenAI's Whisper API.